-Moving away from traditional on-premises servers and making the switch to cloud-based platforms is going to be essential for any organisation looking to stay on top of changing technologies – especially when it comes to keeping private data safe and secure online.
+Moving away from traditional on-premises servers and making the switch to cloud-based platforms is going to be essential for any organization looking to stay on top of changing technologies – especially when it comes to keeping private data safe and secure online.

 In addition to enhanced search functionality, team and department-based segmentation is also going to be encouraged as employee intranets grow both in capacity and content.

-Segmentation will mean gathering and grouping content and features according to the different teams within an organisation - allowing employees from HR, finance or marketing to quickly access only the information that's relevant for them.
-By allowing each team its own dedicated 'homepage', organisations can ensure that employees won't be overloaded with unnecessary content and are able to quickly navigate their intranet for relevant documents or information.
+Segmentation will mean gathering and grouping content and features according to the different teams within an organization - allowing employees from HR, finance or marketing to quickly access only the information that's relevant for them.
+By allowing each team its own dedicated 'homepage', organizations can ensure that employees won't be overloaded with unnecessary content and are able to quickly navigate their intranet for relevant documents or information.